Identifying users

 Impersonating Users

-When you're impersonating (e.g., when your app's admin system allows support agents to log in as) a user, we recommend you differentiate the unique ids passed to the identify API to disambiguate impersonated users from "real" users.
+When you're impersonating (e.g., when your app's admin system allows support agents to log in as) a user, we recommend you differentiate the unique ids passed to the Identify Users API to disambiguate impersonated users from "real" users.

 If you normally generate a server-side HMAC like this: